-Norway has the greatest incentives globally, and has a similar population, land size, and vehicle count as NZ, but higher proportion of renewable electricity.
+Norway has the most incentives globally, and has a similar population, land size, and vehicle count as NZ, but higher proportion of renewable electricity.
 Norway charges a 'pollution' tax on fuel vehicles (up to \$40,000, based on emissions and weight) and a discount on electrics (-\$10,000).
-Electrics also don't pay any 25% sales tax, and have halved fringe benefit tax, free use of bus lanes, toll roads, urban street parking, and charging stations.
-They now have 160,000 electric vehicles (120,000 fully electric) and 9000 charging points.
-This is much better than its neighbours, e.g. Danish sales plummeted in 2016 after introducing a tax on electric cars.
+Electrics also don't pay any 25% sales tax, enjoy halved fringe benefit tax, and free use of bus lanes, toll roads, urban street parking, and charging stations.
+As a result, Norway has about 200,000 electric vehicles and 9000 charging points.

-NZ POLICIES AND GROWTH
+NZ POLICIES and Growth

 Electric car numbers here are low but doubling each year.
-If all 3 million light vehicles went electric this will demand 17% more electricity, which can be met with renewable power stations that have consent to be built.20

-In 2016 the government released an electric vehicle 'package' with a publicly stated target (a doubling of electric vehicles every year to 64,000 by 2021, about 2% of all vehicles, and about one in eight cars entering NZ being electric), a \$1M/year (for 5 years) nationwide education and promotion campaign led by EECA, offering money to co-fund projects that aid electric car adoption (fund pool is \$6M/year; next round is early 2018), considering electric vehicles to drive in specific bus or high-occupancy vehicle lanes, and efforts across government agencies and business to support: bulk purchase, public charging infrastructure, and decision-making.
+If all 3 million light vehicles went electric this will demand 17% more electricity, which can be met with renewable power stations that have consent to be built.
+In 2016 the government released an electric vehicle 'package' with a stated target (a doubling of electric vehicles every year to 64,000 by 2021, about 2% of all vehicles, reaching about one in eight car sales being electric), a \$1M/year (for 5 years) nationwide education and promotion campaign, offering cash to co-fund projects that aid electric car adoption (fund pool is \$3M, open every 6 months), trialling electric cars to drive in special vehicle lanes, and efforts to support bulk purchase, public charging infrastructure, and decision-making.
 From April 2017 Inland Revenue has supported electric cars with a higher per-kilometer 'mileage rate', and is considering changes to fringe benefit tax and depreciation.
-From July 2017 the motor vehicle registration fee for electric (and plug in hybrid) cars was reduced to about \$75 per year, the same as the safest (and thus lowest price registration) fuel vehicles.21 See www.electricvehicles.govt.nz.
+From July 2017 the motor vehicle registration fee for electric (and plug in hybrid) cars was reduced to about \$75 per year, the same as the safest (and thus lowest price registration) fuel vehicles.
+See electricvehicles.govt.nz.